 Pricing

-Google Assistant is free to use on Android devices and available as an app for iPhone users.
-If you don’t want to shell out cash, Google Assistant is always a pretty decent choice.
+Gemini is free to use on Android devices and available as an app for iPhone users.
+For those who don't want to pay for an AI assistant, Gemini is a solid choice.

 Verdict